 Hosting Speed is Crucial for SEO

-If your site is slow, Google will not return you as highly as fast, mobile-optimised sites.
+Ultimately, if your site is slow, Google will not return you as highly as fast, mobile-optimised sites.
 Ensure your hosting is lightning fast to maximise visibility and convert more visitors!

 2. Uptime & Downtime